sheng09/PHYS3070-6070-Lastest/Basics/README.md

         ssh -N -L 8000:localhost:9000 student01@compute2.rses.anu.edu.au
         ```
     - Open a web browser on your local computer, and go to `http://localhost:8000`.
 In the webpage, use the password provided.
 (Ask sheng.wang(at)anu.edu.au for your password if you forget)

+    If your cannot install or use OpenSSH (e.g., you do not have the administrator permission), then you can use Putty following the steps [here](https://github.com/sheng09/PHYS3070-6070-Latest/blob/main/Basics/putty_windows.md#2-log-in-to-jupyter-lab-via-putty).

 - MacOS
     - If have not, please download and install [XQuartz](https://github.com/XQuartz/XQuartz/releases/download/XQuartz-2.8.1/XQuartz-2.8.1.dmg).